Creative writing is one of those skills you can eternally get better at, but often suck at when you start…

 What are the Elements of Creative Writing?

-In order to get better at creative writing, you have to understand the elements of what makes it great in the first place.
+In order to get better at creative writing, you have to understand the elements of what makes writing a book great.

 That’s the same case with writing.